SivyerLab/pyandor/README.rst

 Credits
 -------

-The source code in /andor, along with gui/camthread.py, was developed by the `Ion Trap Group <https://bitbucket.org/iontrapgroup/qcamera>`_ at Aarhus University.
+The source code in /andor was developed by the `Ion Trap Group <https://bitbucket.org/iontrapgroup/qcamera>`_ at Aarhus University.
 See LICENSE in /andor for details.
 Many thanks to them for their work.